Jang Wooyoung: 2PM

-In 2008, he participated in Mnet's Hot Blood Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
+In 2008, he participated in Mnet's Hot Blooded Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
 This initiative ultimately led to the formation of two distinct boy bands, namely 2AM and 2PM.

-Half a year following the televised airing of Hot Blood Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
+Half a year following the televised airing of Hot Blooded Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
 However, it was their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
 As of 2021, the group has released seven studio albums in Korea and five studio albums in Japan.
 Jang has written and composed several songs for the group, including "Make It", the title track of their seventh studio album, Must.

 In 2022, Jang held a joint fan-concert with bandmate Jun.
 K titled 115430 in Seoul on April 30 and May 1, with the latter show also being streamed online via Beyond Live.
 He has also participated in activities of the unofficial 2PM sub-unit ENWJ with Jun.
 K and Nichkhun, holding events and concerts with the group since 2023.